chen-keinan/red/README.md

 ******************************************************
 ```

-copy the env var values from the above files and put it in your ide (app-proxy and gitops-operator launch setting )
+copy the env var values from the output files and put it in your ide (app-proxy and gitops-operator launch setting )

 ## Cleanup Dev Env
 ```sh